-- 3.1.
-Prohibited Conduct - 3.1.1.
-Mercy Corps prohibits and does not tolerate any Team Member, Partner or Visitor engaging in sexual harassment or assault, with those terms defined as follows (and hereinafter referred to as "sexual misconduct"). - 3.1.2.
-"Sexual harassment" includes, but is not limited to, unwelcome romantic or sexual advances, requests for sexual favors and other verbal or physical conduct of a romantic or sexual nature, where one of the following applies: - a.
-Quid Pro Quo: where submission to such conduct is made either explicitly or implicitly a condition of an individual's employment/assignment or reaction to such conduct by an individual is used as the basis for employment/assignment decisions affecting such individual; or - b.
-Working Environment: where such conduct has the purpose or effect of interfering with an individual's work performance, violating or infringing on their dignity, or creating an intimidating, degrading, hostile or offensive work environment. - 3.1.3.
-Specific examples of conduct constituting sexual harassment include, but are not limited to: - a.
-Repeated unwelcome physical conduct, such as touching nonintimate body parts, massaging, blocking or impeding normal movement, staring or leering; - b.
+Mercy Corps prohibits and does not tolerate any Team Member, Partner or Visitor engaging in sexual harassment or assault, with those terms defined as follows (and hereinafter referred to as "sexual misconduct"):

+"Sexual harassment" includes, but is not limited to, unwelcome romantic or sexual advances, requests for sexual favors and other verbal or physical conduct of a romantic or sexual nature, where one of the following applies:

+- 3.1.1 Quid Pro Quo: where submission to such conduct is made either explicitly or implicitly a condition of an individual's employment/assignment or reaction to such conduct by an individual is used as the basis for employment/assignment decisions affecting such individual; or - 3.1.2 Working Environment: where such conduct has the purpose or effect of interfering with an individual's work performance, violating or infringing on their dignity, or creating an intimidating, degrading, hostile or offensive work environment.

+Specific examples of conduct constituting sexual harassment include, but are not limited to:

+- a.
+Repeated unwelcome physical conduct, such as touching non-intimate body parts, massaging, blocking or impeding normal movement, staring or leering; - b.
 Making or displaying sexual drawings or photos, demonstrating sexually suggestive gestures; - c.
 Repeated unwelcome verbal conduct such as requests for dates or comments of a sexual or romantic nature about a person (does not have to be the person the comments are directed towards), including comments about their body, clothing, relationships or sexuality; - d.
 Repeated unwelcome comments and statements of a sexual nature, such as slurs, jokes, insults, cursing language; - e.
 Conduct falling into the above categories, which is not repeated in nature but sufficiently serious in itself to amount to sexual harassment; - f.
 Any form of a sexual proposition, where something of value is suggested in exchange for sex or dates; - g.
 Pressure for dates or sex in exchange for promotions, salary increases, keeping one's job, or other job-related benefits; - h.
 Intentionally exposing one's own intimate parts to others; and - i.
 Stalking, which is an intentional course of conduct directed at a specific person that is unwelcome and would cause a reasonable person to feel fear and can include repeated and menacing conduct.
-Examples include, but are not limited to, pursuing, following, giving unwanted gifts, surveilling, interfering with the safety of another or repeated, uninvited contacts via telephone or online communication. - 3.1.4.
-Sexual harassment can occur in-person, or by phone, email, through social media or other electronic communication. - 3.1.5.
+Examples include, but are not limited to, pursuing, following, giving unwanted gifts, surveilling, interfering with the safety of another or repeated, uninvited contacts via telephone or online communication.

+Sexual harassment can occur in-person, or by phone, email, through social media or other electronic communication.

 "Sexual assault" is actual or attempted sexual contact with another person without that person's consent.
-Sexual assault includes, but is not limited to: - a.
-The intentional touching of another person's intimate parts without that person's consent; - b.
-Other intentional sexual contact with another person without that person's consent; and;
+Sexual assault includes, but is not limited to: